 About the Nebraska Department of Education (NDE)

 History.
-Missionaries established the first Nebraska schools to assimilate Indians into white culture.
-The U.S. Army started the first schools for white people at Fort Atkinson (near present-day Fort Calhoun) in the 1820s.
+The first schools in the Nebraska territory were established by missionaries.
+The U.S. Army also started schools near Fort Atkinson (near present-day Fort Calhoun) in the 1820s.
 In 1855, the first Legislature of the Nebraska Territory adopted a free-school law, one year after the territory was established.
 Nebraska’s present public education system is based on the state constitution adopted in 1875.
 The state constitution directs the Legislature to offer free instruction in public schools for people between 5 and 21 years of age.
 School attendance is mandatory for children 6 to 18 years of age.
 Public schools also provide special education for children with disabilities.